zero-degrees/ngst/README.md

 ## Installation

 1. Fork and clone this repository.
-1. Make sure that you have Node.js >= 7.6.0 installed
+1. Make sure that you have [Node.js](https://nodejs.org) >= 7.6.0 installed
 1. Run `./install.sh`
 1. Modify the values in **config.json** to match your environment

 ## Usage

 To start the application, run `./start.sh` -- this will start the servers for both the API and UI.
+By default, the UI is accessible at [http://localhost:9002](http://localhost:9002).
 Any changes to either should be effective almost immediately without restarting.